 Also, contrary to popular belief, figs are flowers, not fruits!
 They’re high in sugar, but also high in fiber.
 And when they’re ripe (between August and December) they’re especially delicious.
 Figs are truly delicious and you can eat every bit but the stem!

-Also, coconuts are considered by some to be fruit, but the FDA considers them tree nuts.6 Either way, coconut oil is full of good fats and if you don’t make room in your diet for coconuts, you should be eating them more often!
+Also, coconuts are considered by some to be fruit, but the FDA considers them tree nuts.
+Either way, coconut oil is full of good fats and if you don’t already make room in your diet for coconuts, you should try eating them more often!

 In today’s world, you really can get whatever you want whenever you want it.
 But remember, sweet flavors were only meant to be enjoyed one season out of the year – summer.
 One of the major purposes of fruit was to tell your body it was time to store fat for winter.